dplocki/gitalias/README.md

 ## What is Git Alias?

-Git Alias is a collection of git version control alias, which I required.
-It is very similar to [GitAlias](https://github.com/GitAlias/gitalias).
+Git Alias is a collection of git version control alias.
+It is a supplementary to the [GitAlias](https://github.com/GitAlias/gitalias) project, for very specific cases.

 ## Notes